R v DB

-R v DB, 2008 SCC 25 is a landmark decision of the Supreme Court of Canada on youth justice and sentencing.
+R v DB [2008] 2 S.C.R.
+3, 2008 SCC 25 is a landmark decision of the Supreme Court of Canada on youth justice and sentencing.
 The Court held the provisions of the Youth Criminal Justice Act that required presumptive adult sentences for youth convicted of certain offences to be unconstitutional.
-Ruling that the presumption of diminished moral blameworthiness for young persons was a principle of fundamental justice under section 7 of the Charter of Rights and Freedoms, and that the impugned provisions unconstitutionally deprived them of their liberty by presuming their moral blameworthiness to be equivalent to adults.
+Ruling that the presumption of diminished moral blameworthiness for young persons was a principle of fundamental justice under section 7 of the Charter of Rights and Freedoms and that the impugned provisions unconstitutionally deprived them of their liberty by presuming their moral blameworthiness to be equivalent to adults.

 Background

 Section 7

-Section 7 of the Charter states:Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.The section prohibits deprivations of life, liberty, and the security of person unless done so in accordance with the principles of fundamental justice.
+Section 7 of the Charter states:Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.The section prohibits deprivations of life, liberty, and the security of a person unless done so in accordance with the principles of fundamental justice.
 The principles of fundamental justice have been identified by courts on a case-by-case basis.

-In order to qualify, there must be sufficient societal consensus that the proposed legal principle is fundamental to the fair operation of the legal system, and it must be able to be identified with sufficient precision to yield a manageable standard against which life, liberty, and security of person can be measured.
+In order to qualify, there must be a sufficient societal consensus that the proposed legal principle is fundamental to the fair operation of the legal system, and it must be able to be identified with sufficient precision to yield a manageable standard against which life, liberty, and security of person can be measured.